crosstherubicon/Deep_Learning/README.md

 # Deep Learning and Aritifical Neural Network applications

 Each folder on this repo contains a different Deep Learning and Neural Network project.
-It contains the primmary code, dataset (for most or the link to ), and comments, (results for some.)
+It contains the primmary code, dataset (for most or the link to the), and comments, (results for some.)

 - Perceptrons
 - Artificial Neural Network